Library Card Terms and Conditions

 Any organization that operates in the 5 boroughs of NYC is eligible to apply for a New York Public Library Organizational Borrower’s card free of charge valid for one year.

 All materials borrowed must be returned on or before the due date.
 The Library offers universal returns – most circulating material can be returned to any New York Public Library location in the Bronx, Manhattan or Staten Island, except the Schomburg Center.
 Likewise, pickup of holds and payment of fees may take place at any Library location with the exception of Schomburg.

 Cardholders are responsible for all materials borrowed on their card, all use of the card and all charges made against it, until the card is reported lost to the Library.

-When applying for a New York Public Library card in person, or providing proof of their identity to validate a card received in the mail, an applicant must show proof that he/she lives, works, attends school, or pays property taxes in New York State.
+When applying for a New York Public Library card in person, or providing proof of their eligibility to receive a digital card, an applicant must show proof that he/she lives, works, attends school, or pays property taxes in New York State.
 To apply for a card:

 Adults may provide only one piece of identification if it is 1 of the following valid New York State or City IDs:

 - Current driver's license